CCThompson82/banana_nav/README.md

 ### Evaluate the checkpoints of MY trained model
 I have stored the set of checkpoints from the final version of the trained product model inside of the base docker image.
+To view the checkpoints, one may start the container and navigate into the root of the container, inside the /mnt/banana_navigation directory.

 To validate those checkpoints without having retrained the model locally, one may copy my version of the model with its checkpoints into the appropriate location, prior to running the evaluation script.

 1. start the container:
     * `make start-container` or `make create-container`.